-Learn more about the accomplishments we made in 2011 to make Connecticut a national leader in lowering energy costs, moving toward clean energy, creating jobs and new businesses, and ensuring safety and reliability.
-Visit our special Web page.
+Learn more about our recent efforts to make Connecticut a national leader in lowering energy costs, moving toward clean energy, creating jobs and new businesses, and ensuring safety and reliability.
+Visit our Web page on Connecticut’s Energy Future.

 Programs are in place that can help families pay their heating bills this winter.
 Additional programs include direct cash assistance for heating costs, rebates for replacing outdated furnaces with more efficient models and low- or no-interest long-term loans for energy-efficient upgrades.

 Esta página Web de Asistencia de Calefacción del Hogar está disponible en español.

 The Connecticut Energy Assistance Program (CEAP) and the Contingency Heating Assistance Program (CHAP) help offset the costs of winter heating and also pay for weatherization services.
 For income eligibility and benefit levels, contact the Department of Social Services (DSS) at 1-800-842-1132 or visit the Winter Heating Assistance Web page at DSS.
 You can also contact Infoline at 211 or visit the Infoline Web pages on CEAP and CHAP.

 The Weatherization Assistance Program (WAP) is funded by the US Department of Energy, and helps low-income persons to minimize energy-related costs and fuel usage in their homes through retrofits and home improvement measures.
 The statewide Community Action Agency (CAA) network operates the Weatherization Assistance Program.
 Applications are taken at the same time as the Connecticut Energy Assistance Program as part of a joint application process.
 Make sure to ask the staff person for a Weatherization Card or Referral Form if you are interested in the program.
 For the Energy Assistance intake site near you, call 2-1-1.

 Connecticut provides sales tax exemptions for energy-efficient products including: